Hardy Island Marine Provincial Park

-Hardy Island Marine Provincial Park is a provincial park located near the southern tip of the Hardy Island in British Columbia, Canada.
+Hardy Island Marine Provincial Park, formerly Musket Island Marine Provincial Park, is a provincial park located near the southern tip of the Hardy Island in British Columbia, Canada.
 The park as created by BC Parks on 6 March 1992 to protect local flora and fauna.
 The park itself becomes a small island during high tide.

 Facilities

 The park provides a safe anchorage for people recreating in Blind Bay.
 The park features no developed trails or potable water.